The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 Most otherwise healthy individuals are capable of transitioning to barefoot shoes.
 It might take time and supplemental training, but human bodies are highly adaptable and we were born barefoot after all.
 If you are able to wear barefoot shoes, it can help with many common foot and lower extremity issues, and may prevent future problems.

 There is a commonly held belief in foot care that flat feet must be supported.
 But it’s unclear what exactly the definition of a flat foot is, and what complications it leads to.
 Arch support in traditional footwear does not teach you how to use your feet well and it doesn’t allow you to use your foot muscles, so it might actually hinder rather than help.
 Foot function is a much bigger indicator of success than the height of your arch.
 As long as there is no pain, dysfunction, or underlying pathologies, then both kids and adults can wear barefoot shoes even with flat feet.
-Read this article for more information and related research articles.

 Like with flat feet, there is a commonly held belief in foot care that high arches must be supported.
 But foot function is a much bigger indicator of success than the height of your arch.
 High arches might be an indicator that your foot is not mobile, and therefore might benefit from the flexibility of barefoot shoes.
 As long as there is no pain, dysfunction, or underlying pathologies, then both kids and adults can wear barefoot shoes even with high arches.